The Complete Guide to the Best LinkedIn Profile

-Here’s one of many LinkedIn profile examples from our sales team to illustrate this point:
+Here’s an example from our sales team to illustrate this point:

 (Note: Alex’s background photo is a great illustration of what he accomplishes in his role — helping sales teams sell smarter and faster right from their inboxes.)

-This is your opportunity to tell the LinkedIn world what you stand for, to nutshell your experience, and to ask for action.
-As you type your own summary, keep in mind you have a 2000 character limit.
+This is your opportunity to tell the LinkedIn world what you stand for and to ask for action.
+As you write your own summary, keep in mind you have a 2000 character limit.

 If you’re targeting recruiters or laying out a general introduction, try a 3 x 3 summary: